JonmarCorpuz/SecondBrain/Vulnerabilities/CSRF/Prevention Techniques.md

 * Prevents browsers from sending cookies on cross-site form POST or AJAX requests, and within iframes and image tags
 * Having the `SameSite=Strict` flag set will tell the client's browser to not send the cookie during cross-site requests
 * Having the `SameSite=Lax` flag set will tell the client's browser to send a cookie only in requests that cause top-level navigation (Ex: *When users actively click a link and navigate to the site*, *etc.*) to ensure that users still have access to the resources on the website if the cross-site request was intentional

+## Double-Submit Cookie

+* The state-changing request contains the same random token as both a cookie and a request parameter, and the server checks whether the two values are equal (If the values match, the request is seen as legitimate, otherwise then the application rejects it)
+* It doesn't always matter whether or not the token themselves are valid, as long as the token in the cookies is the same as the token in the request parameter